Germany Euro 2024 squad with Kroos and Müller, without Hummels

 Nagelsmann will gather his team on May 26 for pre-Euros training and tune-up games against Ukraine on June 3 and Greece on June 7.

-Real Madrid players Rüdiger and Kroos as well as Dortmund's Schlotterbeck and Füllkrug will miss the first week of training, and probably the Ukraine game, because their clubs contest the Champions League final on June 1.
+Real Madrid players Antonio Rüdiger and Kroos as well as Dortmund's Nico Schlotterbeck and Niclas Füllkrug will miss the first week of training, and probably the Ukraine game, because their clubs contest the Champions League final on June 1.